avoy18/petitioner/readme.txt

 - Add/remove/reorder fields based on your needs
 - Supports over ten field types: text, email, phone, address, date of birth, newsletter opt-in, anonymous signature, terms acceptance, and more
 - Add rich text to the form for disclaimers and legal text
-- Edit field's label, placeholder, and required state
+- Edit each field’s label, placeholder, and required state

 **Control submission behaviour**
 - Show submissions on the frontend in a few different styles